Our graduates are:

 As regulations from agencies like the SEC and the FTC increasingly require organizations of all kinds to defend, mitigate, respond to, and recover from cyber attacks, cybersecurity has become a core business function and essential skill for leaders across industries.
 Taught by experts and practitioners, Boston College’s flexible M.S. in Cybersecurity Policy and Governance integrates a technology perspective with business strategy and policy knowledge to help you become an indispensable leader in today’s fast-moving cyber ecosystem.

 Complex problems require multiple perspectives.
 Our program brings together cybersecurity leaders in government, business, and academia, preparing you to leverage new technologies in compliance with regulations including the SEC Cybersecurity Rules, FTC Safeguard Rules, NY DFS Cybersecurity Regulations - Part 500, CMMC 2.0, and the EU GDPR.

-Our faculty are today’s top cybersecurity leaders in government, industry and academia who have come together at Boston College to shape a safer cybersphere for today and into the future.
+We've convened today’s top cybersecurity leaders in government, industry, and academia to shape a safer cybersphere for today and into the future.